 If you haven’t already, I want to encourage you to fully embrace PSECU’s digital-first model, which favors technology-based solutions over physical branch locations for anytime, anywhere banking.
 It’s an approach that has long made PSECU unique, and one that allows us to truly maximize the value we provide you, our member-owners.

 Fewer branches mean less expenses.
 It’s common sense.
 Because we don’t have a branch on every corner, PSECU’s member-owners benefit from the money PSECU saves on what would otherwise be spent on buying and maintaining real estate, constructing buildings, and staffing transaction counters.
-At PSECU, we’d rather invest those resources in competitive loan rates, new and innovative technologies, financial support for the communities in which our members live and work, and when we’re able to, even a year-end member reward.
+At PSECU, we’d rather invest those resources in competitive loan rates, new and innovative technologies, financial support for the communities in which our members live and work.

 Aside from the cost of operating physical branch locations, we believe you’re better served by having us focus on innovative digital solutions that allow you to manage your finances when and where it fits your busy schedule, with the comfort, ease, privacy, and efficiency of using a home computer, tablet, or mobile device.
 And if you ever need assistance, help is available.
 In online banking, you can use chat, or you can give us a call.
 Our Pennsylvania-based member service centers are staffed Monday through Friday from 8 a.m. to 9 p.m. and Saturdays from 9 a.m. to 5 p.m.
 (ET) with professionals trained to assist with almost every banking need that can be found in a traditional retail branch location.